LOADING ...

 "Du the?"

-The floor was earth packed hard and by one wall a raised
+The was earth packed hard and by one wall a raised platform

-The hunchback busied herself with small copper pots an open hearth
+The hunchback busied herself with small copper pots over an open

 And so to